jedwood/nodejs-hosting-providers/README.md

 Yep.
 Believe it.

 #### Configuring variables
 Variables can be set either via the web interface or the CLI.
-I experienced on weird behavior on the `SECRET` when I first set it up via the CLI; it was lowercased to `secret`.
+I experienced one weird bit behavior on the `SECRET` when I first set it up via the CLI; it was lowercased to `secret`.
 I had to use the web interface to correct it.

 The app ran fine without making any changes to our configuration for ports, although the logs showed a pretty wacky value: `\\.\pipe\bea0dffc-de5b-47f4-8575-4d17c2175fd5`